-Salman Khan's 'Radhe: Your Most Wanted Bhai' to release in theatres and Zee5
+Salman Khan's 'Radhe: Your Most Wanted Bhai' to release in theatres and ZEE5

 Salman Khan starrer Radhe: Your Most Wanted Bhai is all set to release in theatres across the country, wherever they’re allowed to open, on May 13 (Eid).
 The film will also be available to preview as pay-per-view streaming on ZEE5 and ZEEPlex (ZEE5’s rent-a-movie format).
-Content available on ZEE5 platform includes ZEE5 originals, movies, TV Shows, Live TV, ALTBalaji shows, Ad-free Catch-up TV, Zindagi TV shows, and kids content.
-The annual subscription is usually priced at Rs 1,248.
+Content available on ZEE5 platform includes ZEE5 originals, movies, TV Shows, Live TV, Ad-free Catch-up TV, Zindagi TV shows, and kids content.

 Directed by Prabhu Deva, Radhe: Your Most Wanted Bhai stars Salman Khan, Disha Patani, Randeep Hooda, Bharath and Jackie Shroff in the lead roles.
 The film has been certified U/A by the Central Board of Film Certification (CBFC).